Castilians: Language

-Castilian (or Spanish) is the dominant language in Spain, and therefore was the language that was brought by the New World Conquistadores during the Spanish colonization of the Americas.
+The language was brought to the New World by Castilian Conquistadors during the Spanish colonization of the Americas.
 Due to this gradual process, the Hispanophone world was created.
-As Castilian was the language of the Crown, it became the official language of all Spain, used side by side with other languages in their regions for centuries.
-During the years of the Francoist State (1939 to 1975) there was an attempt to suppress the regional languages in favour of Castilian as the sole official language, causing a backlash against the use of Castilian in some regions after his death.
+As Castilian was the language of the Crown, it became the official language of all of Spain, used side by side with other languages in their regions for centuries.
+During the years of the Francoist State (1939 to 1975), there was an attempt to suppress the regional languages in favour of Castilian as the sole official language, causing a backlash against the use of Castilian in some regions after his death.